eclipse-csi/security-handbook/templates/SECURITY.md

 # Security Policy

 <!--
+    THIS IS A TEMPLATE THAT YOU MUST MODIFIY FOR USE BY YOUR PROJECT.

-    Adapt this template as needed for your projects.
-Make sure to replace `<project>` with your project name.
+    Adapt this template as required:

+    * Remove content that does not make sense for your project
+    * Replace <organization> and <repository> with values for your project
+    * Remove the comments

     For any questions about implementing security best practices, contact the Eclipse Foundation Security Team at security@eclipse-foundation.org